eezstreet/SWATEliteForce/README.md

 #### MAJOR FEATURES ####
 - Weapons have been altered across the board.
 Many incorrect muzzle velocities have been corrected.
 Many incorrect firing rates were corrected.
   * In terms of gameplay, higher muzzle velocity = more potential for penetration.
 Most weapons got reduced muzzle velocity, except for the P90, TEC-9 and UMP.
+- Bullets can now ricochet off of surfaces.
+Be very wary when using those FMJ rounds!
+Particularly when there's concrete, thick metal or water involved...
+  * Currently a WIP feature and subject to tweaking
 - Texture packs can now be used in online games.
 - New set of commands in singleplayer: LEADER THROW.
 These commands allow you to use a grenade instead of your AI companions.
   * For hold commands, when the INITIATE command is done, officers will blow/open the door, and will only enter after you use a grenade.
 Therefore, you only need one grenade for a double entry.